monmon1994/monmon1994.github.io/_pages/about.md

 Previously, I worked as a researcher at [**Good Governance Africa**](https://gga.org/), where I contributed to data-driven research on governance performance, elections, political violence, climate risk and human security across Africa.
 Before that, I completed my MA (International Relations) at [**Wits University**](https://www.wits.ac.za/).

 I have a strong interest in quantitative methods for social science research.
-I use R for quantitative and geospatial analysis and data visualisation, and I teach and mentor early-career researchers to build accessible quantitative skills in Africa.
+I use R for quantitative analysis and data visualisation.
+I've worked with spatial, survey, conflict and development data.
+Over the years, I have tutored early-career social science researchers and PhDs how to conduct analyses in R using familiar datasets and examples.
+This is in the hopes of making quantitative skills (using R) more accessible, especially in the African context for non-STEM scholars.